Skip to Content

 Some trees naturally thin themselves to some extent

 Unpollinated blossoms wither and fall off, and fruits infested with disease or insects often drop early.
-Natural fruit drop usually occurs during the spring when fruit that the tree cannot support naturally drops from the trees.
+Natural fruit drop usually occurs in spring when fruit that the tree cannot support naturally drops from the trees.

 Often, this is all the thinning that citrus trees, cherry, fig, pomegranate, persimmon, and nut trees require.